pulumi/docs/content/blog/kubernetes_is_better_with_pulumi/index.md

 ## Conclusion

 If you’re just starting out with Kubernetes, Pulumi provides a great experience by letting you take advantage of conditional logic, strong typing, error checking, and full access to the Kubernetes API.
-When deploying infrastructure, you can avoid deploying deprecated versions and know exactly when your cluster is ready.
+When deploying infrastructure, you can avoid deploying deprecated versions and know precisely when your cluster is ready.

-If you’re an experienced operator with existing resources, you can still use YAML manifests and Helm charts.
-But if you want to fine-tune your infrastructure, Pulumi lets you manage your clusters on any cloud provider including your own infrastructure.
-You can also simplify your deployments with Pulumi’s Crosswalk for Kubernetes which features a convenience API that reduces boilerplate.
+You can still use YAML manifests and Helm charts if you’re an experienced operator with existing resources.
+But if you want to fine-tune your infrastructure, Pulumi lets you manage your clusters on any cloud provider, including your own infrastructure.
+You can also simplify your deployments with Pulumi’s Crosswalk for Kubernetes, which features a convenience API that reduces boilerplate.
 Finally, you can export resource definitions as YAML, providing portability for your deployments.

-Learn how Pulumi can make your Kubernetes experience smoother and more efficient by working through [tutorial](https://www.pulumi.com/docs/tutorials/kubernetes/) or trying out our [examples](https://github.com/pulumi/examples#kubernetes).
+Learn how Pulumi can make your Kubernetes experience smoother and more efficient by working through [tutorials](https://www.pulumi.com/docs/tutorials/kubernetes/) or trying out our [examples](https://github.com/pulumi/examples#kubernetes).